Worship & Music

 Whether you are a long time believer, or have just heard of Jesus for the first time, worship is a time and place set aside to receive God’s word.
 Connected with and central to everything we do, worship unites us in celebration, engages us in thoughtful dialogue, and helps us grow in faith.
 We are then sent out into the world to serve, love, and witness.

 During worship, the Good News of our resurrected Lord is proclaimed through song, scripture, sermon and prayer.
-We share in the sacrament of Holy Communion each week, with bread and wine (or grape juice) being offered.
+We share in the sacrament of Holy Communion each week, with bread (gluten-free is available upon request) and wine (or grape juice) being offered.
 All are welcome at our Lord’s table.

 Knowing that we are only a part of the wider church, we often have joint services with other congregations, sharing together the gifts that God has given us and rejoicing in the wideness of God’s love.
 Together as the body of Christ, we hear the Word, receive Holy Communion, and giving thanks to God.
-During the summer, we worship with Augsburg and Bethany Lutheran Churches one Sunday each month.
-We also have outdoor worship at Ottawa Park with Bethany Lutheran and Augsburg Lutheran in July.
+During the summer, we worship with Augsburg Lutheran Church and Our Savior Lutheran Church one Sunday each month.
+We also have outdoor worship at Ottawa Park with the three churches in July.
 At Thanksgiving we celebrate our thankfulness to God with several of our neighboring churches of many different denominations.

 Jesus commanded us, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).